 Students interested in bachelor thesis positions at the chair of marketing should participate in the marketing seminar.
+For further information please contact Marketing & Sales Research Group (marketing.iism.kit.edu).

 Course: [SemIWW3]

 Coordinators: I. Ott

 The assessment is carried out through a term paper within the range of 12 to 15 pages, a presentation of the results of the work in a seminar meeting, and active participation in the discussions of the seminar meeting (§ 4 (2), 3 SPO).